 The energy of food in Paris

-The number of eating options in Paris is overwhelming making the French capital’s most dynamic and varied dining heaven destination.
+The number of eating options in Paris is overwhelming, making the French capital’s most dynamic and varied dining heaven destination.
 But where to start?
-The oldest Parisian cafe is Café Procope which was open in 1686 and also works as a museum for its famous patrons such as Voltaire, Marie Antoinette.
+The oldest Parisian cafe is Café Procope which was opened in 1686 and also worked as a museum for its famous patrons such as Voltaire and Marie Antoinette.
 Snails are one of the most famous dishes you can try there.

-The green hour, around 5 pm is the drinking time, named in reference to absynthe – also known as ‘green fairy’ – very strong alcohol which was banned in 1914 for a century.
+The green hour, around 5 pm, is the drinking time, named in reference to absynthe – also known as ‘green fairy’ – a very strong alcohol banned in 1914 for a century.

 Romance is Paris in one word

 Paris is famous for its romance and love and sometimes it’s called the City of Love and Romance.
 The energy of love is present everywhere if you can see it.
 Couples are kissing more in Paris than anywhere else.
-Like this photo below suggests (although, it was staged).
+This photo below suggests (although it was staged).
 Paris is symbolic of love because many women dream to have their engagement there.
-The lights, the French food and wine – all contribute to the atmosphere conducive for love and romance.
-And of course, the French language helps – it’s the language itself, which was once (in 2013) voted the sexiest in the world.
+The lights, the French food and the wine – all contribute to an atmosphere conducive to love and romance.
+And, of course, the French language helps – it’s the language itself, which was once (in 2013) voted the sexiest in the world.
 ‘Je t’aime / oh, oui je t’aime! / moi non plus’.
-In the book, Eat Pray Love by Elisabeth Gilbert and the film of the same name which is a biographical romantic drama starring Julia Roberts as Elizabeth Gilbert, Gilbert defines Rome in one word: Rome = power.
+In the book, Eat Pray Love by Elisabeth Gilbert and the film of the same name, which is a biographical romantic drama starring Julia Roberts as Elizabeth Gilbert, Gilbert defines Rome in one word: Rome = power.
 Then, in the same fashion, Paris = romance.